Ranked: Every iPhone in order of greatness

 Whereas the iPhone 5c took the iPhone 5 and made it feel cheaper, the iPhone 5s started from that same device and made it markedly better.
 The Touch ID sensor was the most obvious perk, offering innovative security functionality that worked startlingly well (even if not perfect), but the upgrade to a 64-bit processor also allowed for glossier game and app experiences.

 That said, the iPhone 5s launched at a time when Android makers were pushing into phones with much larger, sharper screens, and Apple's phone couldn't help but seem a little dinky by comparison.
-It was still a great device; it still is today, to be sure.
+It was still a great device; it just about is still a great device today, in fact.
 But after the brilliant iPhone 5, the 5s couldn't help but seem a little too familiar.

 11) iPhone 6s Plus

-Like the iPhone 6s elsewhere in this list, the 6s Plus doesn’t bring massive changes over its predecessor.
-Still, it offers the complete iPhone experience, including a 3D Touch screen and super-fast fingerprint scanner.
+Like the iPhone 6s elsewhere in this list, the 6s Plus didn't bring massive changes over its predecessor.
+Still, it offered the complete iPhone experience, including a 3D Touch screen and super-fast fingerprint scanner.

-It also has the bonus of optical image stabilisation, which results in better low light shots and more stable video recording – something which the iPhone 6s lacks.
-Its battery life is also impressive, and has us reaching for the charger less than any other iPhone before it.
-It’s still bloomin’ massive though.
+It also had the bonus of optical image stabilisation, which resulted in better low light shots and more stable video recording – something which the iPhone 6s lacked.
+Its battery life was also impressive, and had us reaching for the charger less than any other iPhone before it.
+It was still bloomin’ massive though.